Léo Gausson: Biography

-In 1885, he considered his artistic development to be complete; as reflected in a lengthy letter to Émile Zola, with whom he had long corresponded.
+In 1885, he considered his artistic development to be complete, as reflected in a lengthy letter to Émile Zola, with whom he had long corresponded.
 He also made an extended stay in Brittany.
-In June 1890, Gausson was mentioned in a letter from Theo van Gogh to his brother Vincent in connection with a proposed exchange of paintings which was completed after Vincent’s death.
+In June 1890, Gausson was mentioned in a letter from Theo van Gogh to his brother Vincent in connection with a proposed exchange of paintings, which was completed after Vincent's death.

-Ever desiring something new, he slowly turned to Synthetism and, from 1889 to 1894, simplified his paintings and brightened his colors.
+Ever desiring something new, Gausson slowly turned to Synthetism and, from 1889 to 1894, simplified his paintings and brightened his colors.
 During that period, he participated in avant-garde exhibitions; notably with "Les XX" in Brussels, the association "Pour l'art" in Antwerp and in Paris at Le Barc de Boutteville and the "Salon des Cent".
 Some of his poster designs were reproduced in the magazine Les Maîtres de l'Affiche.